-Among other stakeholders there are diverging views on the need to have separate labels for different energy carriers and technologies because on the one hand this would allow scales to not become too long and to enable differentiation of products within carrier/technology types whereas or on the other hand having a uniform labelling format that encompass all product groups providing the same service allows informed choices across technology and energy carrier types.
+Among other stakeholders there are diverging views on the need to have separate labels for different energy carriers and technologies because on the one hand this avoids the need for scales to become too long and enables differentiation of products within carrier/technology types whereas or on the other hand having a uniform labelling format that encompass all product groups providing the same service allows informed choices across technology and energy carrier types.

-As mentioned in section 4.2.5. both the need to compare energy performance across product type and energy carrier but also to compare against products of the same technology type and energy carrier are important and thus ideally two scales would be countenanced in this case, with the primacy being given to the comparison across product and carrier types.
-However, the viability of such a dual scale design should be verified through consumer testing prior to adoption.
+As mentioned in section 5.2.5. it is important both to compare energy performance across product type and energy carrier but also to compare it against products of the same technology type and energy carrier and thus ideally either two scales would be countenanced in this case, with the primacy being given to the comparison across product and carrier types, or a scale-within-a-scale approach would be adopted (see section 5.6 for examples).
+However, the viability of any such dual scale/ scale within a scale design options would need to be verified through consumer testing prior to adoption.

-4.3.2.5 Icons (pictograms)
+5.3.2.5 Icons (pictograms)